opentok/opentok-ios-sdk-samples/README.md

     AUGraph API to create an audio session suitable for voice and video communications.

-7.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.
+8.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.

+9.  **Default-Camera-Capturer** - This project demonstrates how to set resolution and framerate when using the default camera capturer. (i.e we set in Publisher Constructor)

 Referencing OpenTok.framework
 -----------------------------